UVRF Junior Sculling Policy - Parent Information Sheet

 Club boats may only be rowed during daylight hours.
 This means club boats may not launch before sunrise, and must return to the dock by sunset.

-Private boat owners who chose to row in the dark must use lights, and are strongly encouraged to wear bright colored or reflective clothing.
+Private boat owners who choose to row in the dark must use lights, and are strongly encouraged to wear bright colored or reflective clothing.

 7) Rowing in the fog

 Do not row in fog unless your visibility to shore is as least 100 yards (roughly the distance from the sculling dock to the Vermont shore).
 If fog sets in while you are on the water, move slowly, and be prepared to stop quickly.
 Use a sound-making device (coxbox, horn, or whistle) to advise other boats of your location.